louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 ### Practice guideline update summary: efficacy and tolerability of the new antiepileptic drugs II: treatment-resistant epilepsy: report of the guideline development, dissemination, and implementation subcommittee of the American Academy of Neurology and the American Epilepsy Society [^67868f62].
 Neurology (2018).
 Medium credibility.

-Vigabatrin (VGB)—trial and dosing context: VGB and placebo were assessed in 2 Class I studies, with VGB doses at 1, 3, and 6 g/d evaluated.
+Vigabatrin (VGB) — trial and dosing context: VGB and placebo were assessed in 2 Class I studies, with VGB doses at 1, 3, and 6 g/d evaluated.

 ---

 ### Comprehensive review and meta-analysis of psychological and pharmacological treatment for intermittent explosive disorder: insights from both case studies and randomized controlled trials [^f2674e0b].
 Clinical Psychology & Psychotherapy (2025).
 Medium credibility.

 Fluoxetine is typically administered in oral capsules or liquid form, with initial doses ranging from 10 to 20 mg daily, and the dose can be gradually increased depending on the patient's response and tolerance (Sohel et al.).
-Other SSRIs, such as sertraline (Zoloft), citalopram (Celexa) and escitalopram (Lexapro), have also been used off‐label for IED (Edinoff et al.; Sanchez, Reines, and Montgomery).
+Other SSRIs, such as sertraline (Zoloft), citalopram (Celexa) and escitalopram (Lexapro), have also been used off‐label for IED (Edinoff et al; Sanchez, Reines, and Montgomery).
 These drugs share similar mechanisms of action as fluoxetine, but they differ in terms of adverse effect profiles and individual response rates.
 For instance, while all SSRIs enhance serotonergic transmission, the incidence of side effects such as nausea, insomnia or sexual dysfunction may vary across medications, and treatment decisions are often tailored to patient‐specific needs (Chu and Wadhwa).

 In addition to SSRIs, mood stabilizers are another prominent class of drugs used in managing IED, particularly when impulsive aggression is severe or coexists with mood dysregulation (Gould, Chen, and Manji).
 Lithium, valproate (Depakote) and carbamazepine (Tegretol) are the most commonly used mood stabilizers in this context (Coccaro and McCloskey).
 Lithium, in particular, has been widely studied and is known to modulate neurotransmitter activity, specifically balancing dopamine and serotonin, which helps regulate mood swings and reduce aggression (Malhi et al.).
 However, lithium's use requires close monitoring due to its narrow therapeutic window and significant side effects, such as hand tremors, polyuria (Gitlin; Malhi et al.) and potential long‐term effects on the kidneys and thyroid (Boivin et al.).
 Regular blood tests are necessary to prevent toxicity, which could result in neurological complications (Gitlin).

 ---

 ### Drug dosing recommendations for all patients: a roadmap for change [^2c317786].
 Clinical Pharmacology and Therapeutics (2021).
 Medium credibility.

-Recommendation : Clinical specialist (e.g. cardiology, neurology, and clinical pharmacology‐pharmacy) societies should create a high priority drug‐disease target list where more precise dosing is likely to result in improved patient outcome.
+Recommendation: Clinical specialist (e.g. cardiology, neurology, and clinical pharmacology‐pharmacy) societies should create a high priority drug‐disease target list where more precise dosing is likely to result in improved patient outcome.
 High priority criteria should be created by physicians and pharmacists who use the drugs to treat patients.
 General criteria to consider are drug‐disease targets dosing risks include death and/or significant morbidity from underdosing or overdosing and also where patient characteristics are known to significantly influence drug PKs and/or PDs.
 It is important to create/maintain a drug‐disease model public library, including computer code and prospective qualification testing.
 31

 3 Pediatric efficacy‐safety drug dosing experience.
 The pediatric special population drug development experience over the past 20 years is also informative for other patient special groups (e.g. very old and pregnancy) and for prediction purposes.
 US legislation empowers the FDA to both require drug companies to perform pediatric studies leading to pediatric labeling and providesa company 6‐month additional patent exclusivity for completing specifically requested work.
 The clinical and scientific benefits from this program include providing a systemic mechanism for conducting pediatric research on new drugs, establishing an efficacy, safety, and PK basis for use and dosing for children (from premature infants through adolescents), as well as stimulating research on how best to conduct such studies.
 A major success was establishing a disease similarity link (i.e. extrapolation) between children and adults with partial onset seizures.
 This enables a less expensive and more successful PK bridging study to be used for approval.
 Other successes include the development of a regulatory approval pathway to extrapolate data from animal studies to children when clinical studies are not feasible, and providing useful pediatric labeling information for many drugs useful in seizures, diabetes, and HIV.
 1, 2, 31 There have also been significant limitations to this approach, including the fact that it takes 7 or more years after a drug was initially approved for the label to reflect pediatric dosing and use, and the rate of requested study completion has been low (28.8% for efficacy studies and 55.9% for PK studies).
 Therefore, pediatric labeling changes for some priority indications may not occur.
 Based on data from completed studies, there is now a reasonably good ability to predict pediatric PKs for major clearance pathways.
 26 Pharmaceutical companies have an estimated 680% median return on investment for doing requested pediatric studies as a result of gaining 6 months of additional patent exclusivity.
 32 Based on this pediatric experience, some have suggested that we should replicate this regulatory model for the patient groups, such as those who are very old, pregnant, or patients at the extremes of body size.
 33, 34 If PK predictions can be applied assuming the exposure target is similar, dosing recommendations could be provided in the initial label when the drug is first approved.
-However, for these “special” patient populations, as well as in pediatrics, instead of requiring discrete prospective studies to detect differences in drug efficacy and safety, perhaps it would be feasible (or preferable) to focus on RWD from EHR and claims data.
+However, for these "special" patient populations, as well as in pediatrics, instead of requiring discrete prospective studies to detect differences in drug efficacy and safety, perhaps it would be feasible (or preferable) to focus on RWD from EHR and claims data.
 Funding clinical sites to collect enriched clinical RWD for regulatory efficacy, safety, and dosing questions might generate data from larger, more diverse patient groups than prospective clinical studies (e.g. Sentinel Network).

 ---

 ### Teratogenesis, perinatal, and neurodevelopmental outcomes after in utero exposure to antiseizure medication: practice guideline from the AAN, AES, and SMFM [^4495f987].
 Neurology (2024).
 High credibility.

-AAN/AES/SMFM antiseizure medication in pregnancy—Recommendation 1 statements and context: 1(A) Clinicians should engage in joint decision-making with PWCEP, taking individual preferences into account when selecting ASMs and monitoring their dosing (Level B); 1(B) when treating PWCEP, clinicians should recommend ASMs and doses that optimize both seizure control and fetal outcomes should pregnancy occur, at the earliest possible opportunity preconceptionally (Level B); this is underscored by risks associated with discontinuing or changing ASMs, that more than 65% of pregnancies among PWCEP are unintended, and that the ASM regimen in unplanned pregnancy is often the regimen at conception.
+AAN/AES/SMFM antiseizure medication in pregnancy — Recommendation 1 statements and context: 1(A) Clinicians should engage in joint decision-making with PWCEP, taking individual preferences into account when selecting ASMs and monitoring their dosing (Level B); 1(B) when treating PWCEP, clinicians should recommend ASMs and doses that optimize both seizure control and fetal outcomes should pregnancy occur, at the earliest possible opportunity preconceptionally (Level B); this is underscored by risks associated with discontinuing or changing ASMs, that more than 65% of pregnancies among PWCEP are unintended, and that the ASM regimen in unplanned pregnancy is often the regimen at conception.

 ---

 ### Effectiveness analysis of three-drug combination therapies for refractory focal epilepsy [^5fc677cf].
 Neurotherapeutics (2024).
 Medium credibility.

 Table 4
 Prescription dosages and the overall drug load of the 10 most frequently prescribed three-drug combination regimens.

 Fig. 2
 Patient-reported side effects of the top 10 commonly used three-drug combination regimens.

 ---